usefulness/ktlint-gradle-plugin/README.md

 Options for `reporters`: `checkstyle`, `html`, `json`, `plain`, `sarif`

-Reporters behave as described at: https://github.com/pinterest/ktlint

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

-The `disabledRules` property can includes an array of rule ids you wish to disable.
+The `disabledRules` property can include an array of rule ids you wish to disable.
 For example to allow wildcard imports:
 ```groovy
 disabledRules = ["no-wildcard-imports"]
 ```